 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Vienna and Budapest is 2 hours and 54 minutes and the fastest journey time is 2 hours and 37 minutes.
-On an average weekday, there are 18 trains per day travelling from Vienna to Budapest.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Vienna and Budapest is 4 hours and 9 minutes, with around 18 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Vienna to Budapest without having to change trains.
-There are 12 direct trains from Vienna to Budapest.
+There are 5 direct trains from Vienna to Budapest each day.
 Though there may be fewer direct services available depending on your exact departure date.